nickbakeruvic/full-mern-stack-app/README.md

 Features:
 - Hosted at [nickbaker.cloud](http://www.nickbaker.cloud)
+- REST API to Create / Read / Update / Delete journals and other user data
 - User authentication via JWT
-- REST API to Create / Read / Update / Delete journals and other user data
-- react-scripts used to minify scripts to optimize site load time
+- Created with the MERN Stack - MongoDB, Express.js, React, Node.js
 - Jest used for testing
 - CI/CD pipelining implemented to test changes and deploy new code on the remote server to update [nickbaker.cloud](http://www.nickbaker.cloud) automatically
   - Jest mock functions used to independently test the http api and the database via dependency injection